Kitware/tonic-site-generator/docs/api/TonicSiteGenerator.md

 }
 ```
 The configuration file can be explained as follows where each path should be
-provided as relative to the configuration file.
+provided as relative to the configuration file. __They are all required__ unless otherwise noted.

 - **output** : Directory that will be used to generate the static website.